mathjax/MathJax/docs/source/tex.rst

 MathJax TeX and LaTeX Support
 *****************************

-The support for TeX and LaTeX in MathJax consists of two parts:  the `tex2jax` preprocessor, and the TeX input processor.
+The support for :term:`TeX` and :term:`LaTeX` in MathJax consists of two
+parts: the `tex2jax` preprocessor, and the `TeX` input processor.
 The first of these looks for mathematics within your web page (indicated by math delimiters like ``$$...$$``) and marks the mathematics for later processing by MathJax.
 The TeX input processor is what converts the TeX notation into MathJax's internal format, where one of MathJax's output processors then displays it in the web page.

 The `tex2jax` preprocessor can be configured to look for whatever markers you want to use for your math delimiters.
 See the